 skill-building for a new generation of chocolate makers.

-A map is good, but sometimes a guide helps you navigate a few steps closer.
+A map is good, but sometimes a guide helps you navigate closer to your goal.

 In my other life I was a trip leader + river guide in Grand Canyon National Park.
 And really, rowing a river and crafting chocolate are not all that different.
 Nice weather helps.
 The right tools, for sure.
 A strong back, willing hands, and a nose for adventure do not hurt.
 Winging it is one way, but a friend to point out the tricky parts and maybe those pokey things beside the path? yes please.

-Embarking on the journey of learning a craft, building a business, or taking a leap onto a whole new life path can be hard, even harder when on your own; I know, because I did just that four years ago when I bought a 2-pound bag of cocoa beans and started Map.
+Embarking on the journey of learning a craft, building a business, or taking a leap onto a whole new life path can be hard, even harder when on your own; I know, because I did just that five years ago when I bought a 2-pound bag of cocoa beans and started Map.
 If you are intrigued by the idea of making chocolate but are unsure where to begin, this is where a Map camp comes in.
 If you are already walking the chocolate path but keep wondering how you’ll crack the roasting code or ever temper ten zillion bars by your lonesome, Map camp is for you too.
 And, if you’re wondering if that persistent itch to take a cocoa bean and coax it into the stuff you crave every.single.day can be scratched, then I say: welcome to Map Camp to you too.

 Questions about your chocolate making dreams, bumps in the road, or in need of chocolate-making camaraderie? find me at email@example.com